Mahlon and Chilion

-Mahlon (מַחְלוֹן Maḥlōn) and Chilion or Kilion (כִּלְיוֹן Ḵilyōn) were two brothers mentioned in the Book of Ruth.
-They were the sons of Elimelech of the tribe of Judah and his wife Naomi.
+Mahlon (מַחְלוֹן Maḥlōn) and Chilion or Kilion (כִּלְיוֹן Kilyōn) were two brothers mentioned in the Book of Ruth.
+They were the sons of Elimelech (Ephrathite from Beth-lehem-judah) and his wife Naomi.
 Together with their parents, they settled in the land of Moab during the period of the Israelite Judges.
 On foreign soil, Mahlon married the Moabite convert Ruth (Ruth 4:10) while Chilion married the Moabite convert Orpah.

 Biography

 The test of childless Ruth and Orpah

 Elimelech and his sons all died in Moab, leaving Naomi, Ruth, and Orpah widowed.
 At the time, Ruth and Orpah were childless.
 Naomi then plans to return to Israel.
-She tests her daughters-in-law, advising them to return to their respective mother's household, in drastic violation of Jewish Law, and which would likely mean readoption of Moabite culture including idol worship.
+She tests her daughters-in-law, advising them to return to their respective mothers' households, in drastic violation of Jewish law.
+This would likely mean readoption of Moabite culture, including idol worship.

 Ruth in Israel

 While Orpah returns and leaves Judaism, Ruth chooses to stay with Naomi, thus proving her conversion valid.
 In Israel, Ruth takes part in a levirate marriage, according to Jewish law.
 By marrying a relative of Mahlon's, she ensures that Mahlon's paternal lineage is remembered.
 The nearest relative declines, however, giving the rights to the levite marriage to Boaz, who marries Ruth.
-Her child, Obed (biologically Boaz's legally Mahlon's), becomes the paternal grandfather of David ha-Melech (King David).
+Her child, Obed (biologically Boaz's, legally Mahlon's), becomes the paternal grandfather of David ha-Melech (King David).